notjames/jimconn-shell/projects/sandbox/bayo/README.md

 ```

 # Build and run
-There is no real "building" per se, at least not like source compilation.
-There
+There is no source "building".
+There is some setup for containers, however.
+A
-is some setup for containers, however.
-A `Makefile` has been provided to do the
+`Makefile` has been provided to do the heavy lifting.
+Run the following once
-heavy lifting.
-Run the following once the repo is pulled:
+the repo is pulled:

 ```sh
 $ make